poronita/Credit-Card-Spending-Habits-in-India/README.md

 - Examining the impact of economic indicators on credit card spending.
 - Analyzing seasonal trends in credit card usage.

+## Used Libraries and Technologies

+The following libraries and technologies were used in this project:

+- Python
+- Jupyter Notebook
+- Pandas
+- Matplotlib
+- Seaborn
+- Plotly
+- Scikit-learn

 ## Visualization

 <p> I have created interactive visualizations to help you better understand the data. </p>